stax76/software-list/README.md

 Sophisticated media player designed for power users, together with mpv.net it is the by far the best media player due to it's great design and feature richness.
 It has a very steep learning curve, using it can be great fun for power users.
-It has also a creat community that help beginners.
+It has also a creat community that can help beginners.

 [https://mpv.io](https://mpv.io)